MicrosoftDocs/PowerShell-Docs/contributing/WRITING.md

 One of the easiest ways to contribute to PowerShell is by helping to write and edit documentation.
 All of our documentation hosted on GitHub is written using GitHub Flavored Markdown (GFM).
-To get started using GFM, see GitHub's Help topics for [Writing on GitHub](https://help.github.com/categories/writing-on-github/).

 ## Markdown editors